mnemnion/orb/doc/md/lume/deck.md

 # Deck

-  A Deck is a meta\-directory, cross referenced between source, sorcery, and weaves\.
+  A Deck is a meta-directory, cross referenced between source, sorcery, and weaves.

 ```lua
 local s   = require "status:status" ()